 - Hopper support (along with hopper and feed tray) easily removed for manual pouring of very small lots or non-flowing seeds.

 - Hopper agitator: $395.
 Allows dirty, dusty, or papery seed to feed automatically from the hopper.
 Very helpful if using the Wizard on seed lots that have not been field-winnowed.

 Purchase a Wizard

 Contact me if you are interested, or complete and mail an order form (below).
-Each Wizard is custom built to order, tested with several types of seed, signed and dated, and adorned with original line art by Wild Garden Seed’s Victor Sauvie.
+Each Wizard is custom built to order, tested, signed and dated, and adorned with original line art by Wild Garden Seed’s Victor Sauvie.
 Cost (excluding shipping) is $2185, plus any accessories.